bugen/pypipe/README.md

 Bob is 24 years old
 ```

+> [!Tip]
+> You can now use field variables (f1, f2, f3, ...) without specifying the `--length` option.
+> ```
+> $ cat staff.txt | ppp rec f1,f2,f3
+> ```
+> Using field variables can make typing easier, but you have to know the number of fields in advance.
+Omitting the `--length` option makes it more convenient to use, but if you omit it, performance will be degraded.
+In tests, processing data with about 60,000 records and 23 items took 0.45 seconds when specifying the `--length` option, whereas omitting the `--length` option took about 0.75 seconds.
+To maintain performance, either use the `--length` option or retrieve fields from rec using indices like `rec[0], rec[1], rec[2], ...` without using field variables.

 When using the `-H, --header` option, it treats the first line as a header line and skips it.
 The header values can be obtained from a list named `header`, and you can access the values of each field using the format `dic["FIELD_NAME"]`.
 ```sh
 $ cat staff.txt |ppp rec -H 'rec[0], dic["Birth"]'